This page will not be updated and the content may be out of date.

 Geology is a science describing our Planet and its 4.5 billion year long evolution.
 For such studies is it essential to determine the age of geological materials, and how material is transported by different geological processes.

-Together with other research departments within the museum, LIG has been granted money in 2011 for establishing a Swedish centre for microanalysis - called the Vega Centre - at the museum.
+Together with other research departments within the museum, LIG has been granted money for establishing a Swedish center for microanalysis - called the Vegacenter - at the museum.
+Work is now underway with the goal of opening the center during 2014.
 More information about these plans may be found in the link below.

-The Swedish Museum of Natural History has been part of the Integrated Infrastructure Initiative SYNTHESYS, supported by the European Community during 2004-2008, and has received foreign (European) visitors for training and research under this scheme.
-A continuation of the program for a new five-year period ("SYNTHESYS-2") started in September 2009 and will continue up to 2013, although the amount of money available for guest researchers will be more limited.
+The Swedish Museum of Natural History has been part of the Integrated Infrastructure Initiative SYNTHESYS, supported by the European Community during 2004-2008 and 2009-2013, and has received foreign (European) visitors for training and research under this scheme.
+A continuation of the program for a new four-year period ("SYNTHESYS-3") started in September 2013.